 Voting may be old hat for some of our listeners.
 But for three American government classes at Sitka High School, last week was their first time at the polls.
 KCAW stopped by a mock election to see how student preferences lined up with the Sitka electorate-at-large.

 I visit Howard Wayne’s classroom the day before the election, just a few hours before the polls opened.
 At that point, no one knew who would win.
-But junior Cari Beth knew the type of candidate she was voting for.
+But junior Caribeth Gundran knew the type of candidate she was voting for.

-“There’s a lot of people who specified that they had a financing backgrounds, which would help with Sitka’s financial issues currently with all the budgeting, especially in the schools,” Beth said.
+“There’s a lot of people who specified that they had a financing backgrounds, which would help with Sitka’s financial issues currently with all the budgeting, especially in the schools,” Gundran said.

 KCAW: How has that changed your life?

 Gundran: Well it’s upsetting because I do a lot of technical theater and I really like it.

 Gundran didn’t want that part of her life to change.

 Margaret Peterson was looking for someone who sounded honest and open-minded.
 “Do they listen to the people?,” she wondered.
 “When people are giving to their testimonies, do they intently listen to them or just skim right over their heads?”